Top Best Practices of Digital Marketing for Small Businesses

 5. Create Your Digital Marketing Strategy

-Before diving deeper into the waters, you’ll need an advanced digital marketing strategy to ensure you stay on the right track and that your efforts and resources will not be in vain.
+Before diving deeper into the waters, you’ll need an advanced digital marketing strategy.
+This way, you ensure you stay on the right track and that your efforts and resources will not be in vain.

 Small Business Goals

-There are many types of digital marketing strategies, such as Inbound Marketing, Account-Based Marketing, Earned Media, and many others, but don’t get discouraged.
+There are many advanced marketing strategies, such as Inbound Marketing, Account-Based Marketing, Earned Media, and many others, but don’t get discouraged.

 Depending on your business niche and industry, start with the basics and refine each type until you reach your desired outcomes.